Q. If we enroll at Clovis Online School for the 2022-23 school year, can we come back to our comprehensive site if things don’t work out?

 Q. Is there a maximum number of students that can be enrolled at Clovis Online School?

-A. The number of students at Clovis Online School will be based off of enrollment requests per grade level, facilities and staffing.
+A. The number of students at Clovis Online School will be based on enrollment requests per grade level, facilities, and staffing.
 There will be capacity limitations based on these criteria.
-Priority for new enrollments have been given to families that requested enrollment during the survey period that was due by May 7, 2021.
+Priority for new enrollments have been given to families that requested enrollment during the survey period that was due by May 5, 2023.

 Q. Are Clovis Online elementary students required to be online at a certain time each day or is the program completely flexible?